Our journey so far…

 There has been an aquarium in Plymouth since 1888.
-Initially housed at the British Marine Biological Association, a new much larger aquarium was built in the Barbican district in 1997 and was designated The National Marine Aquarium.
-The NMA was the first aquarium in the UK to be run as a charity solely dedicated to education and conservation of the marine environment.
-The world class husbandry team at the NMA looks after over 4,000 animals.
+Initially housed at the British Marine Biological Association, a new much larger aquarium was built in the historic barbican district in 1997 and was designated the National Marine Aquarium, the place we now call home.

 Our Aquarium was the first in the UK to be set up as a charity dedicated to education and conservation.
 Years later that charity evolved into the Ocean Conservation Trust.

 We work around the world restoring Ocean habitats and inspiring people to be more pro-Ocean in their behaviour.

 The next steps for our Aquarium and our charity are up to you.
 A visit to our Aquarium would not only be a fun experience for you, but a way to support the Ocean for years to come.Find out more

 The National Marine Aquarium (NMA) is the UK’s largest aquarium, located in Britain’s Ocean City, Plymouth.
 It is run by the Ocean Conservation Trust, a charity dedicated to connecting people with the Ocean.Find Out More